Outer Hebrides: Climate

 The Outer Hebrides have a cool temperate climate that is remarkably mild and steady for such a northerly latitude, due to the influence of the North Atlantic Current.
-The average temperature for the year is 6 °C (44 °F) in January and 14 °C (57 °F) in summer.
+The average temperature is 6 °C (44 °F) in January and 14 °C (57 °F) in summer.
 The average annual rainfall in Lewis is 1100 mm and sunshine hours range from 1,100 to 1,200 per year.
 The summer days are relatively long and May to August is the driest period.
 Winds are a key feature of the climate and even in summer there are almost constant breezes.
 According to the writer W. H. Murray if a visitor asks an islander for a weather forecast "he will not, like a mainlander answer dry, wet or sunny, but quote you a figure from the Beaufort Scale."
 There are gales one day in six at the Butt of Lewis and small fish are blown onto the grass on top of 190 metre (620 ft) high cliffs at Barra Head during winter storms.